cpury/cpury.github.io/_posts/2017-08-09-learning-math.md

 the code.
 With equations using two numbers from 0 to 999, there's 998k possible data points.
-Let's use 30k of those for our dataset, and validate on 10% of that, meaning we'll train on about 2.7% of possible equations, and have to generalize to the remaining 97.3%.
+Let's use 30k of those for our dataset, and validate on 10% of that, meaning we'll train on about 2.7% of possible equations and expect it to generalize to the remaining 97.3%.
 That may sound impressive, but Deep Learning is actually used to facing much more dire odds.